 Although there are some aspects of the German language that make it difficult for native English speakers to learn, there are many aspects that make German easier faster to learn for native English speakers than other languages are.

 Above all else, how fast you learn German depends on how much time you are willing to invest in learning the language.
-Learning time is most accurately calculated in minutes and hours, not months and years, so if set aside practice time on a daily basis you will learn faster.
+Learning time is most accurately calculated in minutes and hours, not months and years.
+So if you set aside practice time on a daily basis you will learn faster.

 It is estimated that a total of 30 weeks or 750 classroom hours are necessary to learn German.
-However, those 750 hours could be completed in a matter of months or over the course of many years.
+But you could complete those 750 hours in a matter of months or over the course of many years.
 It all depends on your learning style and available time:

 As we’ve seen in this article, other factors also influence how long it takes to learn German.

 Since German and English have many similarities, language students can use these to their advantage in order to save time.